 Painful experiences can leave us feeling fractured or cause us to disown certain emotions or even parts of who we are.
 In therapy we can learn to nurture these parts of ourselves and move towards wholeness, authenticity, and healing.
 Together we can honor the ways in which we adapted to pain or trauma (e.g. emotional, relational, sexual, familial, racial) and explore the impact of those adaptations on current self-worth, mental health, and relationships.
 We can also examine how our individual experiences are informed by our identities, communities, and systems of privilege or oppression.

 As a therapist, I place primary importance on building a trusting therapeutic relationship within which you feel seen, heard, and respected – especially for the vulnerable or fearful parts of yourself.
 I have experience in college health centers, inpatient psychiatric units, a domestic abuse agency, and The Emily Program – a national leader in treating eating disorders.
 I enjoy working with clients around trauma, attachment patterns, shame, sexuality, family of origin concerns, feeling stuck, interpersonal patterns, eating disorders, substance use, and struggles with mood.
 I also enjoy partnering with clients to develop new relationships with food, weight, or body – informed by a Health at Every Size perspective.
 I believe in the importance of warmth, humor, and transparency in therapy.
-I am joined in the office by my golden retriever, River.
+I work with adults and am joined in the office by my golden retriever, River.

 It's our range of experience that helps our clients benefit from treatment that's as unique as they are.